-That finally changed with the way it covered the launch of Nigel Farage’s new Brexit party and, in particular, his speech in which he said he wanted “to put the fear of God” into MPs.
+That finally changed with the way it covered the launch of Nigel Farage’s new Brexit Party – in particular, the speech in which he said he wanted “to put the fear of God” into MPs.

 While BBC journalists working around the world… still meet the highest ideals, I have to say, with an extremely heavy heart, that I have changed my view of the BBC.

-If these words had come from the lips of an IS spokesman, they would have been (rightly) condemned.
+If these words had come from the lips of an ISIS spokesman, they would have been, rightly, condemned.
 While Mr Farage was not only allowed a platform to make these remarks, he was not confronted with their implications, and the audience was not reminded of their context.
-That context is, of course, that Labour MP Jo Cox was murdered by a Nazi less than three years ago and, just a few days ago, a threat against the life of another MP, Rosie Cooper, was dealt with by the courts.
+That context is, of course, that Labour MP Jo Cox was murdered by a Nazi during the EU Referendum campaign in 2016 and, just a few days ago, a threat against the life of another MP, Rosie Cooper, was dealt with by the courts.

 sign up at bylinetimes.com/subscribe/ or email firstname.lastname@example.org